awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/private-offers-overview.md

 ## How Private Offers Work<a name="private-offer-how-it-works"></a>

-In order to make private offers on AWS Marketplace, you must be enrolled in the [AWS Marketplace Enhanced Data Sharing Program](enhanced-data-sharing-program.md)\.
-You can contact your AWS Marketplace representative to participate in this program\.
-In addition to private offers, you can also offer enterprise contract private offers, which use the enterprise contract EULA\.

 You can create and manage all of your private offers from the **Offers** page in the [AWS Marketplace Management Portal](https://aws.amazon.com/marketplace/management)\.
-You specify the product that the offer is being made for and the AWS account ID for the subscriber\(s\) you're creating the offer for\.
+You specify the product that the offer is being made for and the AWS account ID \(or IDs\) for the subscriber \(or subscribers\) you're creating the offer for\.
 AWS Marketplace Management Portal generates a unique ID and URL for the offer\.

+In addition to private offers, you can also offer enterprise contract private offers, which use the enterprise contract EULA\.

- When you create a private offer, you can extend the offer to up to 25 accounts, and the offer is only visible to the accounts that you create the offer for\.
-You can't view the offer unless you extend the offer to your account when creating the private offer\.
-You can't force service limits in the offer, so the subscriber can use as much of your product at the negotiated prices as they want, unless you enforce a limit within your product\.
+ When you create a private offer, you can extend the offer to up to 25 accounts\.
+The offer is visible only to the accounts that you create the offer for\.
+Subscribers can't view the offer unless you extend the offer to either their linked account or to their master payer account\.
+You can't force service limits in the offer, so the subscriber can use as much of your product at the negotiated prices as they want, unless you enforce a limit in your product\.

 **Note**
 The subscriber isn't notified that you created a private offer\.
 You can provide the URL for the custom offer to the subscriber, or they can navigate to your product through AWS Marketplace\.